Art In Fiction

 Carol Cram Episode 42

-Listen in as I chat with ReShonda Tate, the best-selling author of dozens of novels including The Queen of Sugar Hill, ReShonda's first historical novel.
+Listen in as I chat with ReShonda Tate, the author of dozens of novels including The Queen of Sugar Hill, ReShonda's first historical novel.
 It's listed in the Film category on Art In Fiction.

 View the Video on YouTube: https://youtu.be/aIofW073t_U